Morgan Robertson

-Morgan Andrew Robertson (September 30, 1861 – March 24, 1915) was an American author of short stories and novels, and the self-proclaimed inventor of the periscope.
+Morgan Andrew Robertson (September 30, 1861 - March 24, 1915) was an American author of short stories and novels, and the self-proclaimed inventor of the periscope.

 Early life

 Robertson was the son of Andrew Robertson, a ship captain on the Great Lakes, and Amelia (née Glassford) Robertson.

 Career

-Morgan went to sea as a cabin boy and was in the merchant service from 1876 to 1899, during which he rose to first mate.
-Tired of life at sea, he studied jewelry making at Cooper Union in New York City and worked for 10 years as a diamond setter.
-When that work began to impair his vision, he turned to writing sea stories, placing his work in such popular magazines as McClure's and the Saturday Evening Post.
-Robertson never made much money from his writing, a circumstance that greatly embittered him.
-Nevertheless, from the early 1890s on he supported himself as a writer and enjoyed the company of artists and writers in a small circle of New York's bohemia.
+Morgan went to sea as a cabin boy and was in the merchant service from 1876 to 1899, during which time he was promoted eventually to first mate.
+Tired of life at sea, he studied jewelry-making at Cooper Union in New York City and worked for 10 years as a diamond setter.
+When that work began to impair his vision, he began writing sea stories, his work being published in such popular magazines as McClure's and the Saturday Evening Post.
+Robertson never made much money from his writing, a circumstance that distressed him greatly.
+Nevertheless, beginning with the early 1890s his main source of income was as a writer and he enjoyed the company of other bohemian-style artists and writers in New York.